Sociology as an area of study encompasses examining human values and culture, understanding relationships, social interaction and more.

 Unlike with traditional education establishments, there are no enrolment dates for online study.
 That means that you can enrol on your A Level course and start learning whenever you want to.

 Plus, the only timetable you have is the one you set yourself.
-With constant online access to your course, distance learning offers the flexibility to study at your own pace and around your existing commitments.
+With constant online access to your course, you can study at your own pace.

 You will have the freedom to choose when and where you study.
-You will also control how quickly you complete your qualification.
+And also control how quickly you complete your qualification.

 You can take 2 years to achieve your sociology A Level or complete your studies in as little as 6 months.
 The choice is yours!